bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 - [ ] Trail for souls, life, and purchased coins?
 - [ ] Trail for coins moving to hands/toss.
 - [ ] River on the left/right should scroll during voyage.
-- [ ] Pile of life/souls should be in a circular pile instead of square.
-	- [ ] chatgpt can probably write this easily
 - [ ] When we raise the ante (river changes color), also change the color of the board and highlight on charon's land, life, and souls. helps sell the color effect
 - [ ] **Enhanced Monster Effects (Projectile animations)**
 	- [ ] Add projectiles for monster coins targetting coins in player's row.